phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 # Rejection notice

 No one likes to be rejected.
 But I would say that in most cases being rejected, does not mean that you aren't qualified enough.
-A selection process is complex, involves people and subjective perceptions, you can get rejected for various reasons.
+Hiring is complex, it involves people and subjective perceptions, you can get rejected for various reasons.

 ## What can I do better?

-Feel free to ask for feedbacks to do better next time.
-But don't be sad if the company can't give you one.
+Feel free to ask for feedback to do better next time.
+But don't get disappointed if the company can't give you one.

-Although some feedbacks can be constructive, most of the people aren't prepared for, and some rejections can be because of details: "He seems to be an experienced developer, but he was typing to someone else during the interview.
+Although some feedback can be constructive, most of the people aren't prepared for, and some rejections can be because of details: "He seems to be an experienced developer, but he was typing to someone else during the interview.
 The next candidate I interviewed is equivalent experienced and gave me his total attention".

-It's hard to give feedbacks on subjective perceptions.
+It's hard to give feedback on subjective perceptions.

 # Final thoughts